 The Laureates Curriculum (Key Stage 3)

-The Laureates curriculum is delivered in years 7 and 8.
+Our KS3 curriculum is delivered in years 7 and 8.

 In year 7, the curriculum is organised so that the majority of teaching takes place in tutor groups.
 Much of this teaching occurs within the Laureates ‘school within a school’, but our extensive specialised classrooms are utilised whenever possible.

 The year 7 curriculum is designed to support our strong emphasis on literacy and numeracy, principally through the study of English and Maths, but also across the full range of subjects.
 Literacy is further supported through the Humanities programme, which is delivered by the student’s year 7 tutor.
 The tutor will, whenever possible, support their tutor group’s English teacher in the English lessons.
-This provides a strong link and common approach to develop literacy skills to the maximum.
+This provides a strong link and a common approach to develop literacy skills to the maximum.
 The Humanities curriculum covers a wide range of topics from geography, history, religion, ethics, citizenship and global development.
 The Maths curriculum is based upon the very successful Singapore Maths Programme and numeracy skills are developed through other subjects across the curriculum.

-Students’ wellbeing and personal development are supported by practical PE twice a week, with an emphasis on remaining healthy as well as a comprehensive PSHE (Personal, Social and Health Education) Programme delivered by a specialist team.
+Students’ wellbeing and personal development are supported by practical PE twice a week, with an emphasis on remaining healthy as well as a comprehensive PSHE (Personal, Social and Health Education) programme delivered by a specialist team.
 Student’s moral, social and cultural education is supported by their tutors through a tutor programme.
-This approach allows a co-ordinated approach to fully support all aspects of their development.
+This approach allows a coordinated approach to fully support all aspects of their development.

-In the Laureates, students are given a degree of choice within their curriculum through the Enrichment Programme which offers a wide variety of different activities and experiences.
+In the Laureates, students are given a degree of personalisation within their curriculum through the Enrichment Programme which offers a wide variety of different activities and experiences.
 Students usually undertake 6 or 7 different enrichment activities each year.

 The Academy Curriculum (Key Stage 4)